Knoose/Save_the_Rain/README.md

 ### Getting Started

 This section assumes you have a Electron from Particle.
-If not, head over to their [store]:https://store.particle.io/ and pick up your very own today.
+If not, head over to their [store] (https://store.particle.io/) and pick up your very own today.

 #### What's All here?